 Here’s how the deodorant works: Your first order includes a refillable plastic deodorant tube.
-Every refill order is just a cardboard tube of deodorant that you slip into the plastic carrier.
+Then every refill order is just a cardboard tube of deodorant that you slip into the plastic carrier.

 I absolutely love the concept.
 Their floss works the same way, and it’s one of my favorite products.
 I still think the deodorant formula is great, as are the scents, and design.

 by Humankind vs PAPR: Pit Tests